oasislinux/oasis/README.md

 oasis is a small linux system.

-It is probably quite a bit different from other Linux-based operating systems you might be familiar with, and is closer to to a BSD.
+It is probably quite a bit different from other Linux-based operating systems you might be familiar with, and is closer to a BSD.

 There are many features that distinguish it from other operating
 systems: